Sonata theory: Methodology

 From the perspective of the theory, sonata form engages two principal levels of compositional design: tonal and rhetorical.
 The tonal layout of sonata form has frequently been described by theorists, and involves a motion from the tonic to a secondary key in the exposition, answered by a return and solidification of the tonic later in the piece (usually in the recapitulation).
 The rhetorical form, on the other hand, concerns the manner in which themes, textures, and musical ideas are presented; it "includes personalized factors of design and ad hoc expression: modular and textural layout, selection and arrangement of musical topics, varieties of structural punctuation, and so on."
 A key consideration of the theory in this regard is the rotational layout of the usual sonata design.
 An exposition usually presents a number of differing musical ideas in a specific order.
 Later sections of the piece (such as the development, recapitulation, and coda) usually revisit these ideas in the same order—though not necessarily touching on every one—as if rotating through a pre-set sequence, like hours on a clock or channels on a television dial.
+A recapitulation under this theory is specifically a rotation that coincides with a restoration of the tonic key.